Skip to main content

 💡

 Wing options have high volga.
 When vol explodes, their vega explodes too.
-They're convex bets on vol.
+They're convex bets on vol. But the thesis requires selling when fear is at maximum, not holding to expiry (where they expire worthless if still OTM).

 Charm: Delta's Sensitivity to Time